 - Cool for a couple hours before serving.
 During this time, you can make the marshmallow topping.

 - Make the marshmallow meringue.
 More on the topping below.

 Bourbon and sweet potato pie are a natural pairing and after tasting this pie, I have a feeling you’ll agree.
 The bourbon doesn’t overpower at all; you won’t feel tipsy after eating a slice.
 But you can tell something unique is baked in.
 Since the bourbon is being used in a recipe and you only need 1/4 cup, no need to purchase the fancy expensive stuff.
 I used Jim Beam.
-It’s what I use my bourbon cherry crisp too– another great dessert option.
+It’s what I use my bourbon cherry crisp, too.

 If you want a non-alcoholic version, use the filling from this brown sugar sweet potato pie instead.
 It skips the booze, but tastes just as creamy, smooth, and spiced.

 You can serve this pie plain—my guests loved it that way.
 You could even add some whipped cream and spike it with bourbon.
 Make my whipped cream recipe and add 1-2 Tablespoons of bourbon with the heavy cream, sugar, and vanilla.

 For something extra special, try marshmallow topping.
 I use this topping often and have an entire separate post about how to make homemade marshmallow creme.
 (We scale down the recipe for this pie.)
 It’s technically meringue, but tastes like melted marshmallows.
 You only need 4 ingredients, a stovetop, and a mixer.
 Cream of tartar is a non-negotiable because the egg whites won’t set up without it.
 You can top this s’mores brownie pie with the exact same topping also.
 And since you’ll have cream of tartar, a batch of snickerdoodles on the side is always a good idea. 😉

 4 helpful notes:

 - You can use the 2 leftover egg whites from your pie’s filling.